wacncontent/CustomizeTool/addCommentOutput/includes/cdn.md

 -   For an Azure blob, you can delete the blob from the public container.
 -   You can make the container private instead of public.
-See [Restrict Access to Containers and Blobs](/documentation/articles/storage-manage-access-to-resources/#restrict-access-to-containers-and-blobs) for more information.
+See [Restrict Access to Containers and <!-- deleted by customization Blobs](/documentation/articles/storage-manage-access-to-resources/#restrict-access-to-containers-and-blobs) --><!-- keep by customization: begin --> Blobs](http://msdn.microsoft.com/zh-cn/library/dd179354.aspx) <!-- keep by customization: end --> for more information.
 -   You can disable or delete the CDN endpoint using the Management Portal.
 -   You can modify your hosted service to no longer respond to requests for the